 Cross-sectional data analysis is when you analyze a data set at a fixed point in time.
 Surveys and government records are some common sources of cross-sectional data.
 The datasets record observations of multiple variables at a particular point of time.
-Financial Analysts may want to compare the financial position of two companies at a point in time, to do so they would compare two companies balance sheets.
+Financial Analysts may, for example, want to compare the financial position of two companies at a specific point in time.
+To do so, they would compare the two companies’ balance sheets.
 Below are Amazon’s and Apple’s End of Year Consolidated Balance Sheets.
-An analyst could use this to look at their 2018 financial position, however the small difference in reporting periods end, could require a few adjustments.
+An analyst could use this to look at their 2018 financial position.
+However, the slight difference in reporting period ending dateas could necessitate making a few adjustments.

-CFI’s Advanced Financial Modeling & Valuation Course has an extensive case study on an Amazon Case Study.
+CFI’s Advanced Financial Modeling & Valuation Course includes an extensive case study on Amazon.

 Examples of cross-sectional datasets include:

 - Gross Domestic Product (GDP) of North American countries in 2012 – The economic unit of analysis is a country from North America.
 The economic unit of analysis is for the time period 2012.
 A typical entry from the dataset would be (the United States of America, $16.16 trillion).

 - GDP per capita of European countries in 2010 – The economic unit of analysis is a country from Europe.
 The economic unit of analysis is for the time period 2010.
 A typical entry from the dataset would be (Germany, $41,700).

 - Total steel exported by Asian countries in 2015 – The economic unit of analysis is a country from Asia.
 The economic unit of analysis is for the time period 2015.
 A typical entry from the dataset would be (India, $3.17 billion).